mach6/go-covercheck/README.md

 ## Color Legend

-By default, `go-covercheck` uses color in table format(s).
+By default, `go-covercheck` uses color in tabular format(s).
 The color is used to indicate severity as follows:

 - % in ${\color{red}red}$ indicates the actual is `<=` `50%` of the threshold goal
 - % in ${\color{yellow}yellow}$ indicates the actual is `>` `50%` and `<=` `99%` of the threshold goal